reemehab/reemehab/README.md

 - 🌱 I’m currently learning Android IOS
 - 👯 I’m looking to collaborate with other content creators
 - 🥅 2022 Goals: Learn more about machine leaarning
-- ⚡ Fun fact: I could eat susi everyday for the rest of my life
+- ⚡ Fun fact: I could eat sushi everyday for the rest of my life

 ### Connect with me: